SherryYang1122/DroneSynthesis2DOA/data_generator/README.md

 - `--num`: Number of samples in the dataset (default: 5)
 - `--env_path`: Path to the background noise folder
 - `--drone_data`: Path to the drone data file (default='DroneAudioData')
-- `--output`: Simluated microphone datset are solved in this folder (default='MicArrayData')
+- `--output`: Simulated microphone dataset are saved in this folder (default='MicArrayData')
 - `--wall`: Optional argument to specify whether there is wall reflection (default: False)

+## 📝 Citation
+If you use any files of this repository, please cite:

+Yang, X., Naylor, P. A., Doclo, S., Bitzer, J., "NEURAL DRONE LOCALIZATION EXPLOITING SIGNAL SYNTHESIS OF REAL-WORLD AUDIO DATA", Eusipco 2025, Italy